St Machar's Cathedral: Conservation and restoration

 There has been considerable investment in recent years in restoration work and the improvement of the display of historic artefacts at the cathedral.
 The battlements of the western towers, incomplete for several centuries, have been renewed to their original height and design, greatly improving the appearance of the exterior.
 Meanwhile, within the building, a number of important stone monuments have been displayed to advantage.
 These include a possibly 7th–8th-century cross-slab from Seaton (the only surviving evidence from Aberdeen of Christianity at such an early date); a rare 12th century sanctuary cross-head; and several well-preserved late medieval effigies of cathedral clergy, valuable for their detailed representation of contemporary dress.
 A notable modern addition to the cathedral's artistic treasures is a carved wooden triptych commemorating John Barbour, archdeacon of Aberdeen (d.
 1395), author of The Brus.

 In 1987, bells from the deconsecrated St Stephen's Church, Ealing were restored by Eayre & Smith and installed in St Machar's.
 It is now one of the few churches in Scotland to have a set of bells designed for change ringing.

-In 2020 the cathedral embarked on a £1.85m project to re-slate the roof, clean the heraldic ceiling, and repair some of the stained glass windows.
-Work, which was delayed by Covid-19 began mid-year and is expected to take until the end of 2020.
+In 2020 the cathedral carried out a £1.85m project to re-slate the roof, clean the heraldic ceiling, and repair some of the stained glass windows.

-Stained Glass
+Stained glass

-Scots law and religious convention only allowed the re-introduction of stained glass in 1866 and there were no manufacturers then to fill the skills gap so the earliest windows are of English creation.
+Scots law and religious convention did not allow the re-introduction of stained glass until 1866.
+There were no manufacturers or skills, so the earliest windows are of English creation.

-The range and quality of stained glass in St Machar's is exceptional.
+The windows and their location inside the Cathedral are detailed below.